Best Cold Drip Coffee Maker For The REAL Coffee Enthusiast

 Hario Cold Drip Coffee Maker

-The Hario cold drip gives you a bit more control over your cold brew and you can adjust things like the drip rate and the strength of your final cold brew.
-Getting the drip rate perfect can take a bit of fiddling, Hario recommend a drip rate of one drop every 1.5 seconds.
-To get this rate you need to play with your coffee grind and with the drip valve.
+The Hario cold drip gives you a bit more control over your cold drip brew, and you can adjust things like the drip rate and the strength of your end cold drip coffee.
+Getting the drip rate perfect can take a bit of fiddling, Hario recommends a drip rate of one drop every 1.5 seconds.
+To get this drip rate you need to play with both your coffee grind as well as with the drip valve.

 Yama Cold Drip Coffee Maker

-Cold drip coffee brewing shouldn’t be confused with cold brew, both of these methods are different, one involves dripping water over coffee and the other involves immersing coffee in water such as the Toddy method.
+Cold drip coffee brewing shouldn’t be confused with cold brew, both of these methods are different, one involves dripping water over coffee, and the other involves immersing coffee in water such as the Toddy method.